Mayor & City Council

 Hagerstown City Government

-Hagerstown’s City Government has changed over the years to better serve the needs of its citizens.
+Hagerstown’s City Government has changed over the years to serve the needs of its citizens better.
 When first incorporated in 1762, the City used a moderator/commissioner type of government.
 In 1983, the position of City Administrator was established.
 Today, the City operates under a Council/Administrator form of government that includes:

-• Mayor - The Mayor is the chief executive officer of the city and is responsible for the execution of city policies, laws and resolutions.
+• Mayor—The city's chief executive officer is responsible for implementing city policies, laws, and resolutions.
 The Mayor serves a four-year term.

-• Council - The Council represents the citizens and voices the public’s opinions when setting policies, laws and resolutions.
-Since 1985, all members have been elected “at large” encouraging the council’s responsibility to all citizens regarding of specific ward.
+• Council - The Council represents the citizens and voices the public’s opinions when setting policies, laws, and resolutions.
+Since 1985, all members have been elected “at large,” encouraging the council’s responsibility to all citizens regarding a specific ward.
 Members serve a four-year term.

-• City Administrator - The City Administrator, appointed by the Mayor and Council, is the chief administrative officer of the City and is responsible for supervising the day-to-day management of both City employees and City operations.
+• City Administrator - The City Administrator, appointed by the Mayor and Council, is the City's chief administrative officer and is responsible for supervising the day-to-day management of City employees and City operations.

 A Citizen’s Forum: Your Comments and Concerns

 The Hagerstown government makes itself accessible to the public and encourages the public to attend council meetings and hearings.
-In fact, during the Regular Sessions and Public Hearings, a time is specifically set aside for citizen comments, and citizens may address the council on any issue of concern.
-Upon arriving to a meeting, you should sign the “Citizen Comments Sign-Up Sheet” which is located outside of the council chamber.
-The Mayor will begin the meeting and then call those names on the sign up sheet that wish to speak.
-A citizen does not need to prepare written statement or make a formal speech; however, written comments are always appreciated.
-Those comments may be provided to the City Clerk who will enter as part of the official record.
+In fact, during the Regular Sessions and Public Hearings, a time is set aside for citizen comments, and citizens may address the council on any concern.
+Upon arriving at a meeting, you should sign the “Citizen Comments Sign-Up Sheet” outside the council chamber.
+The Mayor will begin the meeting and then call those names on the signup sheet who wish to speak.
+A citizen does not need to prepare a written statement or make a formal speech; however, written comments are always appreciated.
+Those comments may be provided to the City Clerk, who will enter as part of the official record.

 The City of Hagerstown finds your input vital to our process.
 Please call the City Clerk at (301) 739-8577, Ext.
 113 to be put on the Mayor & City Council agenda.